Algebraic dynamic programming

 weight(::Type{Free{Op}}, o::Op) = Free{Op}(Set([[o]]))

-What happens next will might surprise you.
-Each time the Weight function combines the weights of two half paths into a single big path weight, it will actually be combining all left possible paths with all right possible paths.
+Each time the subgraphweight function combines the weights of two subgraphs into a single big subgraph weight, it will actually be combining all left paths with all right paths.
 When two possible paths from \( a \) to \( b \) are added, the two sets of possible paths are unioned.
-At the end of the function’s execution, it returns us a set of all possible operation sequences that start at \( a \) and end at \(
+At the end of the function’s execution, it will return a set of all possible operation sequences that start at \( a \) and end at \( b \).

 Let’s see what those look like in the case of “carp” and “carve”: